 "Well where is he now?
 Take me to him," I demand.

 "Katniss, I can't.
 Even if I could, I don't think it would be a good idea.
 He's kept away from the other prisoners.
 I think it's because they finally finished with him.
 His mind is so warped now he doesn't even know he's a prisoner anymore."
 I glare at her.
 She can tell I'm not backing down.
 "Look, I tried to help him escape once, but he was caught within an hour.
 After that they tortured him until he didn't remember me anymore.
 I was glad to hear he made it out with two of the others, when District 13 busted in here.
-I just didn't expect him to wind up back in here, or with you."
+I just didn't expect him to wind up back in here, or with you for that matter."

 Just then I realize.
 Peeta was here before.
 This is where he was tortured all those years ago.
 I sit down, remaining silent.
 The dizziness I felt, after waking earlier, has returned.
 This can't be real.
 Please let this be a dream.
 I don't know what I'll do if this is real.
-All I can do is start with the earliest things that I believe are true.
+All I can do is start with the earliest things that I believe to be true.
 Calmly I say to myself, "My name is Katniss Everdeen.
 I'm from District 12.
 I volunteered for the 74th annual Hunger Games of which I was crowned victor.
 I…"

 Bonnie stops me.
 "Well, now you seem to be taking this better than I thought you would.
 I think you just need some time right now.
 I'm getting tired anyway.
 I haven't been sleeping for two years like some people."
 I shoot her a hardened look.
 "I'm sorry, Katniss.
 It's been a long day.
 Tomorrow morning I'll tell you whatever you want to know.
 It might take some time, but I'll help you piece together what you know with what I know.
 Right now I just need to get some sleep."